-Murray and Varley loop test is based on Wheatstone bridge principle.
+Murray and Varley loop test is based on the Wheatstone bridge principle.

 Murray Loop Test

-The figure below shows the test method for Murray loop test.
+The figure below shows the test method for the Murray loop test.

 Both of the Murray and Varley loop test is based on Wheatstone bridge principle.
-As this test is based on the Wheatstone bridge principle, P and Q are the two ratio arms which consists of step resistors or slide wire, G being the galvanometer, B is the battery, KB is the battery key and KG is a galvanometer key.
+As this test is based on the Wheatstone bridge principle, we can consider P and Q to be the two ratio arms which consist of step resistors or slide wire, G being the galvanometer, B is the battery, KB is the battery key and KG is a galvanometer key.

 A low resistance link is used to connect the faulty cable with the sound cable.
 By adjusting the resistance of the ratio arms P and Q the bridge is balanced.
 When the bridge is balance the galvanometer will indicate zero deflection.

 Here, r is the resistance of one of the cables when it is free from fault.